Screech (mascot)

 Screech is the mascot of the Washington Nationals.
 He is a bald eagle that wears the home cap and jersey of the team.
 He was "hatched" on April 17, 2005 at the "Kids Opening Day" promotion at RFK Stadium.
-The mascot’s name is based on the sound that is made by actual bald eagles.
-A nine-year-old fourth grade student in Washington D.C., Glenda Gutierrez, designed the mascot and won a contest sponsored by the team and explained that it was "strong and eats almost everything."
+Screech’s name is based on the sound that is made by actual bald eagles.
+A nine-year-old fourth grade student in Washington, D.C., Glenda Gutierrez, designed the mascot and won a contest sponsored by the team and explained that it was "strong and eats almost everything."

 In 2009, the Nationals unveiled a redesigned Screech.
-The new costume, designed by Major League Baseball's design department made the mascot slimmer and gave the mascot a removable cap.
+The new costume, designed by Major League Baseball's design department, made the mascot slimmer and gave the mascot a removable cap.
 The Nationals explained that the original design was of an eagle that was always intended to grow up one day.
 A Nationals official described him as "like a teenager now".
 The 2012 Topps Opening Day card described Screech as a dazzling dancer, full of loyal shenanigans directed at the opposing team.